Skills & Techniques

 Smellables: Anything with a smell including soaps and sponges, insect repellent, toiletries (even lip balm and sunscreen), and medications, specifically pills with a sugary coating and liquids.

 Trash: Wrappers, bottle caps, cans, toilet paper, food scraps, any and all trash.

 Additionally, you may want to store clothing that you wore to cook in, especially in grizzly bear country or if any food was spilled onto them.

 How Do I Store It?

 The “how” of food storage will depend heavily on where you are and what type of recreation you are doing.
 To learn the proper food storage technique, it is important to Plan Ahead and Prepare, and do your research.
 Calling local ranger stations or checking the land managers’ website is the best way to find correct information.

-Food storage techniques vary from lockers, to hard sided vehicle storage, to plastic totes in more developed camping or picnicking areas, to cables, kevlar sacks, hanging, or canisters for backcountry trips.
+Food storage techniques vary from lockers, to hard sided vehicle storage, to plastic totes in more developed camping or picnicking areas, to canisters, cables, kevlar sacks, or hanging for backcountry trips.

 Once you learn the recommendation for the type of recreation you are doing, be sure to learn how to practice that technique, and ensure your food, trash, and smellables will be able to fit.
 For example, a canister should be stored around 200 feet from your campsite, and you may need multiples, depending on your group size and trip length, to fit all your food, trash, and smellables inside.

 Whenever we enjoy the outdoors, we must also remember the impacts we can have.
 By properly storing and securing our food trash and smellables, we can keep wildlife safe, healthy, and wild.